symbiont-johnny-qiu/Automate_Cert/README.md

 ## Getting Started
-*Quick note : Hosted Zone in Route53_add_record.py should be changed depending on the zone you want to create the record *A sleep timer is set to two minutes for validating credentials, it is important not to interrupt this process during the script
+* Quick note : Hosted Zone in Route53_add_record.py should be changed depending on the zone you want to create the record
+* A sleep timer is set to two minutes for validating credentials, it is important not to interrupt this process during the script

 ### Dependencies
 * Must have 'jq' package installed for parsing JSON in script.
 Link to jq documentation and install instructions https://stedolan.github.io/jq/download/
-* Please have boto downloaded as well with the right credentials in ~./aws
+* Please have python boto module downloaded as well with the right credentials in ~./aws

 ### Executing program
 * Make sure you have the necessary permissions to run script